stajs/Stajs.Procon.TeamKillTracker/README.md

 ## Install

+0. Download and extract the latest release: https://github.com/stajs/Stajs.Procon.TeamKillTracker/releases.
-Add the plugin file `TeamKillTracker.cs` to your Procon layer under `Plugins\BF4` and restart your layer.
+1. Move the plugin file `TeamKillTracker.cs` to your Procon layer under `Plugins\BF4` and restart your layer.

 This plugin _may_ work for other games, but has only been tested against BF4.

 ## Settings